Caroline Matilda Dodson

-Caroline Matilda Dodson (December 17, 1845 – January 9, 1898) was an American physician.
+Caroline Matilda Dodson (December 17, 1845 – January 9, 1898) was an American physician and a founding member of the National Woman's Health Association of America.

 Early life and education

-Caroline Matilda Dodson was born near Keosauqua, Iowa, December 17, 1845.
-Her father, Stiles Richard Dodson, was the son of Richard Dodson and Hannah Watson, being a descendant of Thomas and Mary Dodson, of whom the doctor's mother was also a descendant.
-Her mother, Mrs. Caroline Matilda (née Harrison) Dodson, was the daughter of Stephen Harrison, and Mary Dodson.
-Miss Dodson's father and mother were natives of Huntingdon Valley, Pennsylvania and married in 1836.
-Her mother was Mrs. C. Matilda Dodson About six weeks after marriage, they left Pennsylvania for the West and settled in Van Buren County, Iowa.
+Caroline Matilda Dodson was born near Keosauqua, Iowa, on December 17, 1845.
+Her father, Stiles Richard Dodson, was the son of Richard Dodson and Hannah Watson.
+Her mother, Mrs. Caroline Matilda (née Harrison) Dodson, was the daughter of Stephen Harrison and Mary Dodson.
+Both of her parents were descendants of Thomas and Mary Dodson and natives of Huntingdon Valley, Pennsylvania.
+They married in 1836.
+About six weeks after marriage, they left Pennsylvania for the American West and settled in Van Buren County, Iowa.
 Stiles R. Dodson died in 1847, leaving his widow with four daughters, the youngest less than two years of age.
 Her sisters were named Melvina (d.
 1862), Mary, and Susan.
-That winter, the mother taught school in her own house.
+That winter, Dodson's mother taught school in her own house.
 In the spring of 1848, she returned with her family to her father's house in Pennsylvania.
 Caroline was baptized in November, 1857, and thereafter, she was a member of the Baptist church.

+Dodson was educated at home under private teachers and at the district school supplemented the early lessons from her mother.
+At about twelve, she was sent to an academy and normal school.

+Career

-Study at home under private teachers and at the district school supplemented the early lessons from the mother.
-At about twelve, she was sent to an academy and normal institute.
-She began to teach in the winter of 1861.
-Returning at intervals to school, she followed the profession of teaching until the fall of 1871 when she matriculated at the Woman's Medical College of Pennsylvania, and entered upon the three-year course just inaugurated.
-Dr. Ann Preston was then Dean.
+Dodson worked as a teacher from the winter of 1861 until the fall of 1871, when she matriculated at the Woman's Medical College of Pennsylvania, and entered upon the three-year course just inaugurated.
+Dr. Ann Preston was then Dean of the college.
 The summer of 1872, she spent in the Nurses' Training School of the Woman's Hospital of Philadelphia.
-The course required was completed and Dodson received a certificate of the Training School for Nurses.
-The summer of 1873, she spent in the same hospital as student in the wards and out practice.
-She received her diploma in March, 1874, and went to Ypsilanti, Michigan, for further study with Dr. Ruth A. Gerry, one of the first women to practice medicine.
+After completing her coursework, Dodson earned a certificate of the Training School for Nurses.
+In the summer of 1873, she spent in the same hospital as student in the wards and out practice.
+She earned her diploma in March, 1874, and went to Ypsilanti, Michigan, for further study with Dr. Ruth A. Gerry, one of the first women to practice medicine.

-Career

 After a year spent in hospital and private practice with Gerry, Dodson went to Rochester, New York, and there, in connection with a practice, opened a drug store.
 In 1877, her mother having gone West again, Dodson started for Iowa, going by the Hudson and Great Lakes.
-She lost a car load of valuables in the riot at Pittsburgh, Pennsylvania.
+She lost a car load of valuables in the railroad strike at Pittsburgh, Pennsylvania.

-After her trip West, she returned to Philadelphia and worked at whatever appeared to be profitable.
+After her trip West, Dodson returned to Philadelphia, where she performed a variety of jobs.
 For a time, she depended upon US$5 per week to meet the living expenses of three in her family, but offers came, and among them, unsolicited, one from the Philadelphia Society for Organizing Charity to act as superintendent of one of its districts.
 Dodson accepted the position, and for eight years, filled it in connection with her private practice of medicine.